jsixface/jsixface/README.md

 ### [Quillpad](https://github.com/quillpad/quillpad)
 An open-source markdown note-taking app with a focus on privacy with features like task lists, reminders, and file attachments.
 I've been maintaining this project for the past 2 years, handling merges, releases, and bug fixes.

+ - I'm actively looking for co-maintainers for this project who is capable of reviewing and maintaining Android Kotlin code.
+Get in touch if you're interested.

 ### [CodeXvert](https://github.com/jsixface/codexvert)
 A modern, multi-platform video library management and transcoding application built with Kotlin Multiplatform.
 It supports various video formats and codecs, offering an intuitive interface for organizing and converting your media files.